 If you're just looking for simple, no frills, the Chrome operating system will be your ally.
-The operating system performs customized applications and cloud-based programs as opposed to other operating systems that run software.
+The operating system performs customized applications and cloud-based programs as opposed to other operating systems that run the software.
 It is not suitable for demanding tasks like games, but is great for emails, sharing files and browsing.
 They should always be connected to the Internet, but it's usually not a problem with desktops.

 8) Types of desktop computers

-Not everyone will use a desktop for the same reason and how you use it will affect the type of computer you are buying.
+Not everyone will use a desktop for the same reason and how you use, it will affect the type of computer you are buying.
 After all, you do not need a complex, powerful machine to check your emails.

 9) Business PCs

 These are specialized PCs with multi core processors and intensive graphics.
-They are ideal for scientific calculations, media acquisition and other high performance tasks that can not even be on a laptop.
+They are ideal for scientific calculations, media acquisition and other high performance tasks that cannot even be on a laptop.

 11) PC gaming

-These are (as the name suggests) for games.
+These are (as the name suggests) four games.
 They have specialized graphics cards, extremely fast multicore processors, and many have striking design elements, although they cost a lot more.
 This list of PCWorld goes for more details, but here's a short break of the terms you should understand and understand.

 12) Processor (CPU)